dd9jn/rfc4880bis/crypto-refresh.md

 Note that the resulting count value is an octet count of how many octets will be hashed, not an iteration count.

 Initially, one or more hash contexts are set up as with the other S2K algorithms, depending on how many octets of key data are needed.
-Then the salt, followed by the passphrase data, is repeatedly hashed until the number of octets specified by the octet count has been hashed.
+Then the salt, followed by the passphrase data, is repeatedly passed to the hash function until the number of octets specified by the octet count has been hashed.
 The one exception is that if the octet count is less than the size of the salt plus passphrase, the full salt plus passphrase will be hashed even though that is greater than the octet count.
-After the hashing is done, the data is unloaded from the hash context(s) as with the other S2K algorithms.
+After the hashing is done, the key data is produced from the hash digest(s) as with the other S2K algorithms.

 #### Argon2 {#s2k-argon2}